 There are different ways to run a giveaway, but keep in mind that the goal is to create leads.

+One way is to ask your followers to tag their friends for a chance to win.
 Decide on a prize that will fit your target market.
-Your offers should be in line with the type of photography you provide.
-And they encourage future purchases.
+Don’t forget that your offers should be in line with the type of photography you provide.

 8. Use Google Business Pages to Improve Your Visibility